jneimantokbox/annotation-widget/README.md

 ```

 ### Attaching the Toolbar to a Publisher
+To use the annotation toolbar, you will need a *canvas* on which the publisher can place annotations.

-When the publisher is created, attach the annotation canvas for the publisher and add it to the toolbar:
+After you create the publisher, create an annotation canvas for the publisher and add it to the toolbar:

-- Instantiate an `Annotations` object (the annotation canvas):
+- Create an annotation canvas by instantiating an `Annotations` object:
   - Assign the publisher variable to the `Annotations` object's `feed` property.
   - Assign the publisher div to the `Annotations` object's `container` property.
 - Add the annotation canvas to the annotation toolbar by calling the `Toolbar` object's `addCanvas` method.